 Comprehensive survey of molecular, genetic, and cellular aspects of the immune system.
-Topics include innate and adaptive immunity; cells and organs of the immune system; immunoglobulin, T cell receptor, and major histocompatibility complex (MHC) proteins and genes; development and functions of B and T lymphocytes; immune responses to infections and tumors; hypersensitivity, autoimmunity, and immunodeficiencies.
+Topics include innate and adaptive immunity; cells and organs of the immune system; hematopoiesis; immunoglobulin, T cell receptor, and major histocompatibility complex (MHC) proteins and genes; development and functions of B and T lymphocytes; immune responses to infections and tumors; hypersensitivity, autoimmunity, and immunodeficiencies.
 Particular attention to the development and function of the immune system as a whole, as studied by modern methods and techniques.
-Students taking the graduate version are expected to explore the subject in greater depth.
+Students taking graduate version explore the subject in greater depth, including study of recent primary literature.

 This class has 7.06 as a prerequisite.